Karl's Computer Pages

 • Do not use contact information provided on a web site connected to the request - check previous statements or other official documents for contact information.

-• Information about known Phishing attacks is also available online from groups such as the
+• Information about known Phishing attacks is also available online from groups such as the Anti-Phishing Working Group.

 • Be suspicious of unsolicited phone calls, visits or email messages from individuals asking about employees or other internal work information.